 February in Warsaw: ideas and tips for making the most of your winter in Warsaw

-Our Partner of the Month: Thames British School Warsaw
+Our Partner of the Month: International Women’s Group of Warsaw

 Escape rooms in Warsaw (available in English)

-Escape Room is an interactive team game in which participants are locked in a room and must solve a series of puzzles and discover hidden clues to escape the room before a specific time runs out.
+Escape Room is an interactive team game in which participants are locked in a room and must solve puzzles and uncover hidden clues to escape before a set time limit expires.

 You can read more in our post: Guide to Warsaw Escape Rooms: locations, languages, scenarios, ages.